 We did it without any problems, although there were a few hair-raising seconds when the login process took slightly longer than usual.

-Changing your Home folder name (and your account name, which is linked) is more complicated.
+Changing your Home folder name (and your account name, which is linked – and as you can see in the image above, grayed out) is more complicated.

-- Go to the Users folder on the startup drive (to find it open the Finder and click on Go > Computer > Macintosh HD.
+Go to the Users folder on the startup drive (to find it open the Finder and click on Go > Computer)

-- Open the Users folder – inside you will find the Home directory for the account you’re renaming.
-(Write this down as you will need it later)
+Inside the Users folder you will find the Home directory for the account you’re renaming.
+(Write this down as you will need it later).